 Is a “mobile” version of your site available?

-When we created our main website seven years ago, programming for a handful of the most popular monitor resolutions covered 95% of the desktop and laptop computers in use, so we initially chose to set our pages at a fixed width for ease of printing on 8.5” x 11” paper.
-In the past few years however, there has been an explosion of display devices from widescreens to tablets to mobile phones.
+When we originally created our main website back in 2006, programming for a handful of the most popular monitor resolutions covered 95% of the desktop and laptop computers in use, so we initially chose to set our pages at a fixed width for ease of printing on 8.5” x 11” paper.
+In the past several years however, there has been an explosion of display devices from widescreens to tablets to mobile phones.
 Therefore, we re-coded our pages to accommodate these devices.

 In April of 2014, we completed the conversion of our pages from fixed widths to “fluid” widths with text and image wraps.
 This allowed our pages to be responsive to the diverse sizes and types of reader devices by automatically re-sizing such that horizontal scrolling is minimized or eliminated on most devices.

 In August of 2016, we began re-coding all pages with HTML5 and CSS3 (completed January 2018).
 This coding includes media queries to recognize the screen size of the user's device and automatically make certain display adjustments to our page accordingly for mobile phones, i-pads, kindles etc. These upgrades should eliminate the need for separate “mobile versions” but we may create some for select pages in the future.

 Our blog, the Real Issue does have a separate mobile version.

 [TOC] [FAQ] [Top of Page]